 All Joanie products are inspected at source by an independent quality assurance agency in order to ensure our standards are maintained.
 We work closely with our QA team; liaising with them weekly and requesting regular feedback on our factories, as well as frequent factory visits.

 We are working closely with our suppliers to develop a robust plan for the future to ensure performance and compliance with our Code of Conduct.
 This will ensure that workers are being treated fairly, paid a fair wage and are working in a clean, safe environment.
 The health and safety of our workforce is of the utmost importance to us, and we know how important it is to our customers too.

 Code of Conduct

-Joanie’s Code of Conduct is clearly communicated to all suppliers and must be signed as part of our contract.
+Joanie’s Code of Conduct is clearly communicated to all suppliers and must be signed and adhered to, as part of our contract.

 - Suppliers are encouraged to take concrete measures to minimise their ecological footprint.

 - Employment is to be freely chosen.
-This means no forced workers and all workers must be free to leave their employer after a reasonable notice period should they wish.
+This means no forced work and all workers must be free to leave their employer after a reasonable notice period, should they wish.